Matthew-Burfield/matthewburfield.com/content/blog/deploying-gatsby-to-github/index.md

 }
 ```

-This is where the gatsby docs stop, but there are a couple more steps required
+This is where the Gatsby docs stop, but there are a couple more steps required
 to cleanly get your app deployed.

 ### 3. Create a new branch for your source code